 4. Location: One Side of Your Head

-While many types of headaches can present primarily on one side of the head, migraine is the most common, Dr. Monteith says.
+While many types of headaches can present primarily on one side of the head, migraine (the most common primary headache disorder) is the most common, Dr. Monteith says.

 Migraines can produce severe throbbing or pulsing unilateral head pain that may last for hours or even days, according to Baystate Health.
 Symptoms like extreme sensitivity to light and sound, nausea and vomiting usually accompany the pain, per the Mayo Clinic.